wade-cheng/compile-typst-site/README.md

 ## examples

-The full example requires `just` and `python` to run pre and post processing.
+The full example additionally requires `just` and `python` to run pre and post processing.
 With them installed, `cd` to `examples/typst-site-full` and use `compile-typst-site`.
 You will need to supply an HTML server.
 Try `python -m http.server --directory _site`.
 The site will then be available at <http://localhost:8000/>.

 ## reference